rizanc/keypr_bridge/README.txt

 	* CloudKeyHTBase: it holds all the common classes.

-	* CloudKeyHTWebServices: Services to be called by the KEYPR cloud.
+	* CloudKeyHTWebServices: A DropWizard application with REST services called by the KEYPR cloud.
+It is backed by a PMS adapter implementing IParserInterface, such as CloudKeyTestAdapter or MicrosPMSAdapter.

-	* CloudKeyPrWebServiceClient: An example CloudKeyHTWebServices client with a web front-end.

-	* CloudKeyTestAdapter: An example PMS adapter.
-PMS adapters act as an interface between the bridge and a PMS system, such as micros.
+	* CloudKeyTestAdapter: An database-backed implementation of IParserInterface.

 	* CloudKeyHTUploadService: Java application which pushes the data from the upload queue to the KEYPR cloud.

-	* MicrosDataHarvester: Service which periodically pulls data from OWS, and pushes new data to the upload tables.
+	* MicrosDataHarvester: Service which periodically pulls data from OWS and/or listens for updates from OXI, and pushes new data to the upload tables.

-	* MicrosPMSAdapter: Parser which converts generic PMS requests/responses into/from OWS-specific xml.
+	* MicrosPMSAdapter: Backend for CloudKeyHTWebServices which obtains data from a MICROS OPERA server via OWS.

-	* MicrosSimulatorPMS_OWS: An OWS simulator that generates the responses corresponding to the request made from keypr.
+	* MicrosSimulatorPMS_OWS: An simulator of the MICROS OPERA OWS web services.

 	* UploadServiceRest: "It behaves as proxy for keypr upload webservices endpoint and return response as SUCCESS�/�FAIL�.
 As of now, we are using chrome application postman to push reservation data to the upload service."